Adventure Kitchen Gift Guide

-My current favorite gift ideas, with links to find each one fast.
-Ranging in price from under $10 to over $500, there is something here for every pocketbook.
+My favorite gift ideas, ranging in price from under $10 to $500+, something for every pocketbook.

 I have no sponsorships or other relationship with any of these brands!
 This page is simply my own opinions, based on my personal knowledge and experience, with these products.
 (And if a couple of these show up under my Christmas tree this year, I won't complain.
 Now, how to get my husband to read this... hmmm....) -Lynley

 An 8" chef's knife can be used for almost any job in the kitchen.
 If you know someone who likes to cook but doesn't have a good knife, this may be the best gift you could get them.
 Here are our favorites:

 This German-steel knife is the one I've used for nearly 30 years.
 Full tang, full bolster, a very well-made knife designed to last a lifetime.